yatharthsameer/FileDB/README.md

-# bitcask - Disk based Log Structured Hash Table Store
+# FileDB - Disk based Log Structured Hash Table Store
 This is the golang implementation of Riak's [bitcask](https://riak.com/assets/bitcask-intro.pdf) paper.
 This project is for *educational* purposes only.
 The idea is to provide a reference implementation of bitcask to help anyone interested in storage engines understand the basics of building a persistent key-value storage engine.